tmtxt/tmtxt.github.com/conkeror-extended-facebook-mode.md

 # Other features

-This is the very first version of the library so of course it doesn't have much features.
+This is just the very first version so of course it doesn't have much features.
 However, I'll add more later